Foundational Values at Messiah University

-Since its founding by the Brethren in Christ Church, Messiah College has affirmed a set of values derived from the Anabaptist, Pietist and Wesleyan traditions of that denomination.
+Since its founding by the Brethren in Christ Church, Messiah University has affirmed a set of values derived from the Anabaptist, Pietist and Wesleyan traditions of that denomination.
 These values have guided the school as it has sought to keep Christ preeminent in the total life of the institution.
-Stated in slightly different ways during the College's history, the following five ideals provide a summary of how Messiah College has defined its distinctive Christian character.
+Stated in slightly different ways during the University's history, the following five ideals provide a summary of how Messiah University has defined its distinctive Christian character.

 Unity of Faith, Learning and Life